open-condo-software/condo/apps/condo/docs/migrations.md

 Migrations guide
 =====

-Migrations should not be changed between releases ;)
+Migrations should not be changed if they have already been merged in master ;) Don't change migration files by hands If you don't really understand how the `kmigrator` works!

 ## Changed a schema during work in progress — recreate corresponding migration

 Suppose, You changed structure of a schema, you are working with.
-You need the changes to be reflected in a corresponding migration file.
+You need changes to be reflected in a corresponding migration file.
 Don't change migration file by hands.
 Instead, recreate it completely.